NBA 2K23 Ratings: Who Are the Highest-Rated Players, Rookies in the Game?

-NBA 2K23 ratings: Highest-rated players, rookies in the game originally appeared on NBC Sports Chicago
+NBA 2K23 ratings: Highest-rated players, rookies in the game originally appeared on NBC Sports Washington

 The time has come to battle your friends and opponents in “NBA 2K23,” the latest installment of the NBA 2K franchise.